nbrochec/mookVCF-/README.md

 ## How to install the external
 - Drag and drop `/mookVCF` folder into your Max8 Packages folder.

+### Requirements
+Max7 or Max8 must be installed on your computer.

 ## How to build a new one
 - Drag and drop the build folder content into a new folder `/mookVCF~`.
 - Drag and drop the newly created folder into your `/max-sdk-8.2/source/audio/` folder.